Milton Keynes Peace Pagoda

 Bamboo Grove Monastery

 The Buddha travelled and preached throughout India.
-In Maghada he met a king who was so impressed with his teachings that he decided to become a follower.
+In Maghad, he met a king who was so impressed with his teachings that he decided to become a follower.
 King Bimbisara gave the Buddha and his followers the Bamboo Grove Park as a place for their first monastery.

 The Revelation of Myo-Ho-Ren-Ge-Kyo-On Divine Vulture Peak

 After forty years of travelling and preaching, the Buddha gave his most important sermon to the great assembly of gods and his disciples at the Divine Vulture Park.
 He spoke of the unity of all religious teachings and everything that had ever existed.
 He promised that everyone would become Buddha.
-As he spoke a magnificent stupa appeared.
+As he spoke a magnificent shrine appeared.
 It was dedicated to the former Buddha, called Abundant Treasure, who confirmed the profound truth of these teachings.

 Together the Buddhas revealed their promise to save the world from suffering and to bring Eternal Peace.